-There are some government websites that have been set up especially to provide current information about natural disasters.
+These Government websites have been set up especially to provide current information about natural disasters.

 GeoNet is an excellent website to use to stay up to date with natural disasters around New Zealand.

-- Click on the tabs at the top of the page to find current information about earthquakes, tsunamis and volcanoes in New Zealand.
+- Use the tabs at the top of the page to find current information about earthquakes, tsunamis and volcanoes in New Zealand.

-- Click on the drop box at the top of the page (eg Volcanoes Info) to find more information about the natural disaster.
+- Choose from the drop down list at the top of the page (eg Volcanoes) to find more information.